Computed entity scenarios and use cases

-While it's possible to repeat the queries that created an entity and apply new transformations to them, this approach has drawbacks.
-For example, data is ingested twice and the load on the data source is doubled.
+Although it's possible to repeat the queries that created an entity and apply new transformations to them, this approach has drawbacks: data is ingested twice, and the load on the data source is doubled.

 Computed entities solve both problems.
-Computed entities are similar to other entities in that they get data from a source and allow a customer to apply further transformations to create them.
-But their data originates from the storage dataflow use and not the original data source.
-That is, they were previously created by a dataflow and reused.
+Computed entities are similar to other entities in that they get data from a source and you can apply further transformations to create them.
+But their data originates from the storage dataflow used, and not the original data source.
+That is, they were previously created by a dataflow and then reused.

-Performing all the transformation steps in one entity can be slow at times.
-There can be many reasons for this slowdown—the data source might be slow, and some of the transformations that you're doing might be need to be replicated in two or more queries.
-In addition, it might be advantageous to first ingest the data from the source, and then reuse it in one or more entities.
-In such cases, choosing to create two entities—one that gets data from the data source, and another, a computed entity, that applies additional transformations to data already written into the data lake used by a dataflow—can increase performance and reusability of data, saving time and resources.
+Performing all transformation steps in one entity can be slow.
+There can be many reasons for this slowdown—the data source might be slow, or the transformations that you're doing might need to be replicated in two or more queries.
+It might be advantageous to first ingest the data from the source and then reuse it in one or more entities.
+In such cases, you might choose to create two entities: one that gets data from the data source, and another—a computed entity—that applies additional transformations to data already written into the data lake used by a dataflow.
+This can increase performance and reusability of data, saving time and resources.

-For example, if two entities are sharing even a part of their transformation logic, without a computed entity the transformation will have to be done twice.
+For example, if two entities share even a part of their transformation logic, without a computed entity the transformation will have to be done twice.

-However, if a computed entity is used, then the common (shared) part of the transformation will be processed once and stored in Azure Data Lake Storage Gen2.
+However, if a computed entity is used, then the common (shared) part of the transformation will be processed once and stored in Azure Data Lake Storage.
 The remaining transformations will then be processed from the output of the common transformation.
 Overall, this processing is much faster.

-A computed entity not only helps by having one place as the source code for the transformation.
-In addition, a computed entity will also speed up the transformation because the transformation will be done only once instead of multiple times.
-The load on the data source will also be reduced.
+A computed entity provides one place as the source code for the transformation and speeds up the transformation because it need only be done once instead of multiple times.
+The load on the data source is also reduced.

-If you're building an aggregated table in Power BI to speed up the data model, your aggregated table can be built by referencing the original table and applying additional transformations to it.
-Using this approach, you don't replicate your transformation from the source (the part that is for the original table)
+If you're building an aggregated table in Power BI to speed up the data model, you can build the aggregated table by referencing the original table and applying additional transformations to it.
+By using this approach, you don't need to replicate your transformation from the source (the part that is from the original table).

 For example, the following figure shows an Orders entity.